 Compensation is available from the Motor Dealer Customer Compensation Fund for consumers who lost money because a dealer has gone out of business or has failed to meet certain legal obligations.
 There are limitations to the losses that are covered.

 If your dispute is with a dealer still in business, the Compensation Fund may not be the best option for you.
 See Resolve a problem when a dealer is licensed.

 You may also want to consult a lawyer to see if you have any other legal remedies.
 There may be time limits and you should take steps to understand your rights as soon as possible.
-See Legal Advice Fact Sheet
+See the Legal Advice Fact Sheet 102 kB

 - The fund compensates qualified consumers who have lost money because a motor dealer has either gone out of business or has failed to meet certain legal obligations

 - There are limits on who can apply for compensation and what types of losses are eligible

 - The maximum amount of compensation is $20,000 per eligible loss